imfulee/jaqen/README.md

 - `--img` specifies the image root directory.
 Defaults to `./`
 - `--preserve` preserves the current xml mapping.
 Defaults to not preserve.
 - `--version` could specify the football manager version.
 Defaults to `2024`, all other values will be ignored.
-- `-config` specifies the config directory.
+- `--config` specifies the config directory.
 Defaults to `./jaqen.toml`
+- `--allow_duplicate` allows images to be assigned to multiple people

 All paths are relative to the binary.